Allison Tatarsky Berman

 Chancellor/EVC/FAS

-Allison Tatarsky is the Director of the Malaria Elimination Initiative at the University of California, San Francisco.
-Allison has 15 years of experience working alongside and in service of ministries of health on malaria elimination strategy, program implementation, and operational research.
+Allison Tatarsky is the Director of the Malaria Elimination Initiative and Co-Director of the Center for Malaria and Vector-Borne Diseases at UCSF's Institute for Global Health Sciences.
+Allison has 15+ years of experience working alongside and in service of ministries of health on malaria elimination strategy, program implementation, and operational research.

-During her tenure with the MEI, Allison established the MEI’s vector control and surveillance portfolio of work, including research on innovative vector control tools and entomological surveillance strengthening through technical assistance, capacity building, and decision-tool development.
+During her tenure with the MEI, Allison established the MEI’s vector control and surveillance portfolio of work, including research on innovative vector control tools and capacity strengthening for vector surveillance.
 As MEI Director, Allison works to expand partnerships and shape the MEI’s strategy, including the MEI’s approach to targeting and tailoring of malaria control and elimination approaches, supporting subnational-level problem-solving and impact while also working to shape global malaria eradication policy.
+As Co-Director of the Center for Malaria and Vector-Borne Diseases, Allison brings together researchers and public health leaders from across UCSF and the Bay Area academic and research community to foster collaboration, seed innovation, and advance science for malaria and vector-borne diseases around the world.
+Allison is also the Co-Chair of the global Malaria Elimination Interest Group.

-Prior to joining the MEI, Allison worked with the Clinton Health Access Initiative (CHAI) in southern Africa on regional and country malaria elimination efforts, and also in Boston where she coordinated CHAI’s HIV, TB, and Health Financing efforts across the organization.
-In these earlier roles, Allison led various projects including those on mass mosquito net distribution, elimination advocacy, and mobile health for malaria diagnosis and surveillance; and contributed to national malaria elimination strategic plans, national guidelines, and program evaluations.
+Prior to joining UCSF, Allison worked with the Clinton Health Access Initiative (CHAI) in southern Africa on regional and country malaria elimination efforts, and also in Boston where she coordinated CHAI’s HIV, TB, and Health Financing efforts across the organization.

 Allison has degrees in public health and health science from Boston University.